maybornegit/ros_farmbot/README.md

 ## 1. Overview

 ### 1.1 Description
 This is the foundation for the ROS package used to operate and automate the I2GROW-Oasis prototype.
-After installing this package into your ROS environment with the requisite equipment and some other localization requirements, a FarmBot should be capable of autonomously photographing specific coordinates, as well as providing a user interface for live updates.
+After installing this package into your ROS environment with the requisite equipment and some other localization requirements, the FarmBot should be capable of autonomously photographing specific coordinates - as well as providing a user interface for live updates.

 ### 1.2 Hardware Utilized
 - Webcam: Brio 100